catseye/The-Dossier/README.md

 *   [A Basic Theory of Video Games](article/A%20Basic%20Theory%20of%20Video%20Games.md) (May 2017)
 *   **Games of Note**

-    These are not necesarily "favourite" or "best" or "recommended" things — in fact, sometimes quite the opposite.
-It's that they've stuck in my mind for one reason or another, and I would hate for them to be forgotten.

     *   [Video Games of Note](article/Video%20Games%20of%20Note.md)
     *   [Commodore 64 Games of Note](article/Commodore%2064%20Games%20of%20Note.md)
     *   [Apple II Games of Note](article/Apple%20II%20Games%20of%20Note.md)